LievenPetersen/fformat/README.md

     return success;
 }
 ```
-use `make` to build the example programs.
+use `make` to build the example programs (or compile them yourself, they are only 1 c-file each, no dependencies).

 # Features
 - declarative file format through function statements.